prittt/YACCLAB/README.md

 - <b>Average run-time tests:</b> <p align="justify"> execute an algorithm on every image of a dataset.
 The process can be repeated more times in a single test, to get the minimum execution time for each image: this allows to get more reproducible results and overlook delays produced by other running processes.
 It is also possible to compare the execution speed of different algorithms on the same dataset: in this case, selected algorithms (see <a href="#conf">Configuration File</a> for more details) are executed sequentially on every image of the dataset.
 Results are presented in three different formats: a plain text file, histogram charts (.pdf/.ps), either in color or in gray-scale, and a LaTeX table, which can be directly included in research papers.</p>

-- <b>Average density and size tests:</b> <p align="justify"> check the performance of different CCL algorithms when they are executed on images with varying foreground density and size.
+- <b>Density and size tests:</b> <p align="justify"> check the performance of different CCL algorithms when they are executed on images with varying foreground density and size.
 To this aim, a list of algorithms selected by the user is run sequentially on every image of the test_random dataset.
 As for run-time tests, it is possible to repeat this test for more than one run.
 The output is presented as both plain text and charts(.pdf/.ps).
 For a density test, the mean execution time of each algorithm is reported for densities ranging from 10% up to 90%, while for a size test the same is reported for resolutions ranging from 32x32 up to 4096x4096.</p>

 - <b>Memory tests:</b> <p align="justify"> are useful to understand the reason for the good performances of an algorithm or in general to explain its behavior.
 Memory tests compute the average number of accesses to the label image (i.e the image used to store the provisional and then the final labels for the connected components), the average number of accesses to the binary image to be labeled, and, finally, the average number of accesses to data structures used to solve the equivalences between label classes.
 Moreover, if an algorithm requires extra data, memory tests summarize them as ``other'' accesses and return the average.
 Furthermore, all average contributions of an algorithm and dataset are summed together in order to show the total amount of memory accesses.
 Since counting the number of memory accesses imposes additional computations, functions implementing memory access tests are different from those implementing run-time and density tests, to keep run-time tests as objective as possible.</p>